nicolivia/mobile-app-before-prototype/README.md

 # 💊 Image Recognition App for Healthcare 💊

 This project aims to solve the problem of inefficient product searches and stock checks.
-The expected outcome is an AI-driven application that uses image recognition for quick, accurate product identification, offering relevant information via images or videos.
+The expected outcome is an AI-driven application that uses image recognition for quick, accurate product identification, offering relevant information via images.

 ## 👨‍💻 Project Fellows